github-education-resources/GitHubGraduation-2021/_data/iamrituraj/iamrituraj.md

 ---
 name: Rituraj Rajput
-institution: Lakshmi Narain College of Technology & Science (LNCTS) ,Bhopal
+institution: Lakshmi Narain College of Technology & Science (LNCTS)
 quote: You can do anything but not everything.
 github_user: iamrituraj
 ---